Shelagh Rogers: CBC Radio

 In 1980, she joined CBC Radio in Ottawa, hosting local current affairs programs and jazz and classical music broadcasts.
 In 1982, she became host of the national classical concert program Mostly Music.

 In 1984, she moved to CBC Toronto.
 In addition to hosting local programs, she became a frequent contributor to many national shows, including Morningside, The Max Ferguson Show and Basic Black.
 She was also the founding host of The Arts Tonight.

 She became a frequent guest host of Morningside, and in 1995 the program's host, Peter Gzowski, named Rogers the show's permanent guest host.

 In 1997, Rogers moved to CBC Radio Two as host of Take Five.
 During this time, Rogers was also a contributor to TVOntario's book program, Imprint, and host of Saturday Night at the Movies.

 In 2000, Rogers returned to Radio One as host of This Morning, which she hosted for two years.
 In 2002, she became host of Sounds Like Canada.

 Rogers left Sounds Like Canada at the end of May 2008.
-She is now the host and a producer of The Next Chapter, an award-winning weekly show about writers and writing in Canada.
+She then became the host and a producer of The Next Chapter, an award-winning weekly show about writers and writing in Canada.
+On May 13, 2023, she announced that her final episode as host of The Next Chapter will air on June 24, 2023.

 In June 2011, she was inducted as an honorary witness for the Truth and Reconciliation Commission of Canada.

 Also in 2011, she was named an Officer of the Order of Canada "for her contributions as a promoter of Canadian culture, and for her volunteer work in the fields of mental health and literacy."
 Her Order of Canada citation reads: "Shelagh Rogers is a passionate journalist, activist and promoter of all things Canadian.
 A nationally renowned radio broadcaster, she is best known for hosting the CBC’s “This Morning” and “Sounds Like Canada.”
 Also highly regarded for her advocacy work, she has spoken out to help destigmatize mental illness, and has raised awareness and funds for adult literacy initiatives.
 She now champions reconciliation between Aboriginal and non-Aboriginal people as an honorary witness to the Truth and Reconciliation Commission of Canada."

 Rogers is the co-editor of Speaking My Truth: Reflections on Reconciliation and Residential School (2012), Reconciliation and the Way Forward (2014) and Speaking My Truth: A Journey to Reconciliation (2018).

+In May 2023, Rogers announced her retirement from CBC Radio, effective June 24.